pratheek-dhananjaya/Basic-Java-Projects/README.md

 # Basic-Java-Projects

-The simple java programs are showcasing different practical applications and programming techniques.
-Even though these are simple console level programs, they provide a deeper understanding on the use cases of each program.
+Console level java programs which are showcasing different practical applications and programming techniques and providing a deeper understanding on the use cases of each program.

 **Tic Tac Toe** program is a console-based game implementation demonstrating player input handling, grid management, and winner validation logic.